New York Burn Injury Lawyer

 Electrical burns

-Result from the passage of electrical current through the body, whether alternating current (AC) or direct current.
+The result is the passage of electrical current through the body, whether it is an alternating current (AC) or a direct current.

 Common Causes of Burn Injuries